Today we’re going to learn Brahms Lullaby on guitar. This is one of the best beginner fingerstyle guitar songs you can learn.

 Let's place that D7 form with the bass on an F sharp and open E string.
 We will start by pinching on the sixth and second strings together.
 Then fourth, second, and back to fourth.

 Now we're gonna go to the third string back to fourth and end on G .
 I'm gonna pinch on sixth and third.
 There's 3 to 4 and then ends on G.

 Great job!
 It's a good practice in general on how to learn songs but always remember that once you practice the section make sure when you practice that part in between one section and the others so that they flow one to the other.
+Enter your text here...

-If you’re already a Real Guitar Academy member log in first, then click on this link for a step-by-step breakdown with TABS, Play-Alongs tracks, and a place to ask for advice/feedback.Sign up here for a 14 day trial for $1, then click the links above.
-I’m hoping you stick around… but if not the 14 days should be enough time to make considerable progress.
+If you’re already a Real Guitar Academy member log in first, then click on this link for a step-by-step breakdown with TABS, Play-Along tracks, and a place to ask for advice/feedback.

 Not a member yet?
 No problem.
 Sign up here FREE for 14 days.
 I’m hoping you stick around… but if not, the 2 weeks should be enough time to get the benefit from this lesson.